-Emilie is a mother and artist.
-She has been a director and teaching artist for the last 9 years.
-With a Bachelor's in Fine Arts in Theatre for Youth from Shenandoah University, Emilie is a known theatre for youth director and teaching artist in VA and MD.
+Emilie Fletcher is a mother and an artist.
+She has been a director and teaching artist since 2008.
+With a bachelor's in fine arts in Theatre for Youth from Shenandoah University, master's in education, and a continuing degree in writing, Emilie is a known theatre for youth director and teaching artist in VA and MD.
+Emilie is working as the Theatre Director and Teacher at Heritage High School in addition to owning her own theatre company: ICE Collaborative Arts.
 Her favorite types of plays have a lesson that is learned through empathizing with a character or group of characters that are searching for an answer or trying to prove a point.
-Her passion for teaching is driven by the moments when she can discuss with young people and adults about different thought processes and lifestyles that are unfamiliar and unexplored.
+Her passion for teaching is driven by the moments when she can discuss with students about different thought processes and lifestyles that are unfamiliar and unexplored.

-Emilie's main goal in life is to create art with people and students that want to make the world a happier place through exploring their creativity and productively providing art to the community.
-She hopes to make that dream possible through I.C.E.
-Collaborative Arts.
+Emilie's main goal in life is to create art with people and students that want to make the world a happier place by exploring their creativity and productively providing art to the community.

 Kristi Chase is co-founder of Ice Collaborative Arts.
 Kristi is a practicing attorney (Rutgers Law 2000) and entrepreneur with a passion for dance and the arts.
 Kristi has over 20 years of training in tap, jazz, ballet, lyrical and pointe.
 As a teen and young adult, Kristi performed as a dancer in over 100 productions, including regular appearances on an a major network variety show.
 Although Kristi still enjoys dancing and most recently performed in a community theatre production of 42nd Street, she much prefers to watch ICE's students perform and grow!